-If a student ceases attendance (drops or withdraws) from all his or her title IV eligible courses in a payment period of enrollment, the student must be considered withdrawn for title IV purposes.
+If a student ceases attendance (drops or withdraws) from all his or her title IV eligible courses in a payment period or period of enrollment, the student must be considered withdrawn for title IV purposes.

 The Date of Determination is the date of the institution's determination that the student withdrew varies depending on the type of withdrawal.
 If the student begins the official withdrawal process or provides official notification to the school or of his/her intent to withdraw, the date of the institution's determination that the student withdrew would be the date the student began the official withdrawal process or the date of the student's notification, whichever is later.
-If the student did not begin the official withdrawal process or provide notification of his/her intent to withdraw, the date of the institution's determination that the student are process or provide notification of his/her intent to withdraw, the date of the institution's determination that the student withdrew would be the date the student to withdraw, the date of the institution's determination that the student withdrew would be the date the date the school becomes aware that the student ceased attendance.
+If the student did not begin the official withdrawal process or provide notification of his/her intent to withdraw, the date of the institution's determination that the student are process or provide notification of his/her intent to withdraw, the date of the institution's determination that the student withdrew would be the date the student to withdraw, the date of the institution's determination that the student withdrew would be the date the student began the official withdrawal process or provide notification of his/her intent to withdraw, the date of the institution's determination that the student withdrew would be the date the student withdrew would be the date the school becomes aware that the student ceased attendance.